Get Tech Tips

 Let's take a simple example.
-The customer reports that their unit isn't cooling very well, and it seems like it's running longer than normal.
+The customer reports that their unit isn't cooling very well.
+It also seems like it's running longer than normal.
 The immediate thought may be that the refrigerant charge is low.
-Reading the pressures on-site, it's discovered that the unit has lost most of its charge.
-While it can be tempting to restore the refrigerant charge, find the leak, and write up the repair to keep moving, it's vital to evaluate the rest of the system before proceeding.
+Reading the pressures on-site, you discover that the unit has lost most of its charge.
+It may be tempting to restore the refrigerant charge, find the leak, and write up the repair to keep moving.
+However, it's vital to evaluate the rest of the system before proceeding.

-Failing this can lead to upset customers who, after paying for the initial service, can face the prospect of additional repairs.
+Failing to do that can lead to upset customers who, after paying for the initial service, can face the prospect of additional repairs.
 Here are a few simple steps to avoid this pitfall:

 - Listen closely to the primary complaint and address this problem first.